FrancescoCoding/rustcraft/README.md

 RustCraft is a badly-named but hopefully useful Minecraft worlds backup scheduler for Windows built with [Rust](https://www.rust-lang.org/) & [iced](https://github.com/iced-rs/iced).
 While it's primarily designed for backing up Minecraft worlds, it can be used to backup any files or directories, making it a versatile tool for your backup needs.

 > [!NOTE]
 > In the unpredictable world of Minecraft, it's crucial to safeguard your creations.
-Imagine spending countless hours building intricate structures, or crafting your unique home, only to lose everything to a sudden in-game disaster, like a fire spreading uncontrollably, a Creeper explosion, or an unexpected update that corrupts your save files (mods users iykyk 💀).
+Imagine spending countless hours building intricate structures, or crafting your unique home, only to lose everything to a sudden in-game disaster.
 Your Minecraft saves are continuously evolving, reflecting your creativity and hard work.
-RustCraft ensures that these precious files are always backed up, giving you peace of mind and allowing you to focus on what you do best: building and exploring.
+RustCraft ensures that these precious files are always backed up.

 ## Features ✨